mlpack/mlpack/doc/user/install.md

 supports C++17 available (this may not be automatically installed by the package manager).

-***Warning:*** on Linux systems, older versions of OpenBLAS (0.3.26 and older) can over-use the number of cores on your system, causing slow execution of mlpack programs, especially mlpack's test suite.
-To prevent this, set `OMP_NUM_THREADS` as detailed [below](#build-tests), or install the `libopenblas-openmp` package on Ubuntu or Debian, or `openblas-openmp` package on Fedora.
-Ubuntu 24.04, Debian bookworm, and Fedora 41 and older are all affected by this issue.
+***Warning:*** on Ubuntu and Debian systems, older versions of OpenBLAS (0.3.26 and older) can over-use the number of cores on your system, causing slow execution of mlpack programs, especially mlpack's test suite.
+To prevent this, set `OMP_NUM_THREADS` as detailed [in the test build guide](../user/install.md#build-tests), or install the `libopenblas-openmp-dev` package on Ubuntu or Debian and remove `libopenblas-pthread-dev`.
+Ubuntu 24.04, Debian bookworm, and older are all affected by this issue.

 ## Install from source